 Prepared by the OECD’s Strategic Foresight Unit to commemorate the Organisation’s 60th anniversary, the report is intended to stimulate dialogue among all those sharing an interest in preparing the OECD to meet the evolving needs of the global community in the face of a highly dynamic and uncertain future.

 reported by Foresight Signals and Victor Motti, director, World Futures Studies Federation

 Celebrating its 175th anniversary in 2021, the Smithsonian Institution worked with the Institute For the Future and other partners to design, develop, and launch a forward-looking exhibition, FUTURES.

-The exhibit opened November 20 in the iconic Arts & Industries building, known as the Castle, featuring interactive stations focusing on alternative possible futures.
+The exhibit opened November 20 in the Smithsonian's Arts & Industries building, featuring interactive stations focusing on alternative possible futures.
 The “first-of-its-kind museum experience uses psychology, gaming, gesture controls and haptics to immerse visitors with a collective visualization of their hopes, aspirations, ideas, and imaginative headlines from the future,” IFTF says on its website.